imgouted/My-Personal-Project/README.md

 1. I would add a review form so people can leave reviews
 2. Add a shop section for the navbar so people can buy products
 3. Add special deals
+4. Add a how'd you hear about us section
 HTML Validator(just to validate the html) https://validator.w3.org/